 CMU also offers prior learning assessment opportunities, allowing students to gain academic credit for relevant experience, such as professional certifications, work experience, or military training.
 Students who successfully complete prior learning assessments skip over certain courses and complete their degree faster.

 Online students enjoy generous resources, including advising, an Online Resource Center, tutoring services, and peer mentorship.
-Academic advisers assist with course selection and degree planning while helping students acclimate to the online learning environment.
+Academic advisors assist with course selection and degree planning while helping students acclimate to the online learning environment.
 The Online Resource Center offers an introduction to online learning and strategies for academic success.

 The school also offers dedicated online tutoring services through its Writing Center and Math Assistance Center, available by telephone or through the school's online Blackboard interface.
 Through CMU's Online Student Ally Service, distance learners receive help with assignment planning and study habits from former online students.